 How to maximize your WestJet Rewards dollars earning with these cards

-When you do make purchases on the other two non WestJet cards you'll want to end up using the points as such.
+When you do make purchases on the other two non WestJet cards you'll want to end up using the points as follows.
 Convert the RBC Rewards points only during their bonus offers for making transfers.
-These bonuses are typically seen twice per year and range from 20 to 30%.
+These bonuses are typically seen twice per year and range from 15 to 30%.
 If you really need to redeem WestJet dollars outside of those promotion times you can convert your RBC Rewards Points but be aware you are losing some value.
-With the American Express Gold Rewards card you earn Membership Rewards points, 2 points per dollar on Gas, Grocery, Drug Store and Travel Purchases and 1 point on all other spending.
+With the American Cobalt Card card you earn Membership Rewards points, 5 points per dollar on Eats & Drinks, 2 points per dollar on Gas, Transit and Travel Purchases and 1 point on all other spending.
 So how do you use in a WestJet Rewards portfolio?
 Simple, say you need to buy $750 worth of WestJet tickets and you have $200 in WestJet dollars sitting in your rewards account.
-Use the $200 to bring the ticket down to $550 and then put the rest of the ticket purchase on the American Express Gold Rewards Card.
+Use the $200 to bring the ticket down to $550 and then put the rest of the ticket purchase on the American Express Cobalt Card.
 That $550 will net you 1,100 Membership Rewards points.
 Once the WestJet charge shows up on your Amex statement you can redeem 1,000 of those points to get a $10 credit against the WestJet charge.
 Now your ticket only cost $540.
 If you had put the purchase on the WestJet card, you would have earned the same 2% but that would have to be put towards a future charge.
 Since you cannot use WestJet Rewards dollars towards the taxes and fees on WestJet flights this is where the Amex card (or others also make sense).
 Take that same $750 ticket and say the taxes were $150.
 You have $800 in WestJet Rewards dollars, you can only redeem $600 towards the flight and still pay the $150 in taxes and fees.
-Put those taxes and fees on the Amex Gold and then redeem Membership Rewards Points against that charge.
+Put those taxes and fees on the Amex Cobalt and then redeem Membership Rewards Points against that charge.
 If you have 15,000 points that would cover the entire amount so now that $750 WestJet Ticket is truly free!

 The Ultimate WestJet Credit Card Portfolio: